 Additionally, we need to be prepared in case the prosecution decides to charge the defendant with additional crimes.
 Usually, the police will immediately secure a search warrant once an individual is placed under arrest.
 They will then go to their residence or business in order to confiscate the computer, and look for the “IP address” and passwords that were used on the computer.
 Before they do any of this they will have “cloned” the hard drive in order to avoid any accusations that they have somehow tampered with the computer and added images.
 The police will be looking for the communication that took place, along with any child pornography that may be on the computer.
 If child pornography is found, they will then add a charge of Child Pornography/ Sexual Exploitation of a Minor (which is much more serious).

-At the Law Offices of David Michael Cantor, P.C., we handle a very high percentage of the “Sex Crimes” cases involving private counsel in the State of Arizona.
+At DM Cantor, we have handled – and won – a very high percentage of the “Sex Crimes” cases involving private counsel in the State of Arizona.
 We have one of the largest libraries with research materials devoted to challenging accusations involving sex crimes, including Luring a Minor for Sexual Exploitation.
 In addition, our attorneys have attended numerous seminars sponsored by the National Child Abuse Defense and Resource Center (the leading center in the United States which assists in the defense of the falsely accused).
 Our attorneys have been highly trained in the clinical and forensic interviewing techniques of children and their families.
 This allows us to properly question detectives and other mental health professionals who may have initially interviewed the alleged victim.
 If the interviewing process was not done correctly, it can often be shown that the detective “led” the alleged victim into giving the necessary answers required to charge the defendant.